gamerhat18/online-exam-loopholes/README.md

 # Camera method

-1. Setting up a virtual camera in which a short video with your face in it will be looped through for as long as the exam lasts.
+## 1. Setting up a virtual camera in which a short video with your face in it will be looped through for as long as the exam lasts.

 This method is tested under Linux and Windows.

 Requirements :

-- Ubuntu 17.04 and above
+- Ubuntu 17.04 or newer (Kernel 4.19+)
+- MacOS Mojave or newer
-- Windows 10 1803+
+- Windows 10 v1803 or newer
 - OBS Studio Latest (prefferably the Git version)